-Congressman Brad Schneider (IL-10) will host a “Congress on Your Corner” event to answer questions from constituents and brief attendees on his work in Washington on Saturday, May 26 at 10:00 a.m.
-The event will be held at Lake Bluff Village Hall and is open to the public.
+Congressman Brad Schneider (IL-10) will host a “Congress on Your Corner” event to answer questions from constituents and brief attendees on his work in Washington on Saturday, September 1 at 10:00am.
+The event will be held at the Village Hall in North Chicago and is open to the public.

 In The News